 If you are a club that is thinking about starting the clubmark process, or you have started this process then help is at hand.
 Club matters can guide you every step of the way.

-Pro-Active South London is a partnership of organisations with a common interest in developing sport and physical activity.
+A partnership of organisations with a common interest in developing sport and physical activity.
 They have information on a host of topics for clubs including coaching courses and funding.
 They now also award a generic Clubmark accreditation for those clubs whose Governing Bodies do not award Clubmark.

 Department of Culture, Media and Sport